Fixes Previously Addressed

 So how can we accomplish a similar result, but based on our American political system?

-- July 4 of the federal election year (all years divisible by 2 for Congress, and years divisible by 4 for president and vice president): Congress adjourns sine die; candidate campaign fundraising may begin; candidate campaigning for all federal offices begins
+- July 4 of even-numbered years: Congress adjourns sine die; candidate campaign fundraising may begin; candidate campaigning for all federal offices begins

-- Last Sunday in August: Round 1 presidential primaries
+- First Saturday through second Sunday in August: Round 1 Presidential primaries

-- Last Sunday in September: Round 2 presidential primaries
+- First Saturday through second Sunday in September: Round 2 Presidential primaries

-- Last Sunday in October: National Primary, consisting of Round 3 presidential primaries, vice presidential primary, and all Congressional primaries
+- First Saturday through second Sunday in October: National Primary, consisting of Round 3 Presidential primaries, Vice Presidential primary, and all Congressional primaries

 Implementing this abbreviated election season requires some national legislation, but even more importantly, it requires a cultural shift.
 People must recognize the value in overhauling our current perpetual campaigning practices, and citizens will have to demand a shortened campaign season.